Medical expert of the article

 Examples |

-Autoimmune / inflammatory diseases |
+Autoimmune/inflammatory diseases |

-Temporal arteries, polymyositis, rheumatoid arthritis, systemic lupus erythematosus, dry syndrome, rheumatic polymyalgia |
+Temporal arteritis, polymyositis, rheumatoid arthritis, systemic lupus erythematosus, dry syndrome, polymyalgia rheumatica |

 Diseases of the musculoskeletal system |

-Herniated disc, Arnold-Chiari syndrome, stenosis of spinal canal, postural disorders, asymmetry of lower extremities, osteoarthritis, myogenic pain syndrome |
+Herniated disc, Arnold-Chiari syndrome, spinal stenosis, postural disorders, lower limb asymmetry, osteoarthritis, myogenic pain syndrome |

-Psychiatric diseases |
+Psychiatric illnesses |

-Situational stress, anxiety, depression.
-Post-traumatic stress disorder |
+Situational stress, anxiety, depression. post-traumatic stress disorder |

-: Infectious Diseases |
+: Infectious diseases |

 Lyme disease, hepatitis C |